wstreet/gum/README.md

 ```
 ### Set user in git repo
 ```
-gum use <username>
+umg use <username>

-gum use streetd
+umg use streetd

 output:
  SUCCESS  The user has been changed to 'streetd'.